 First birthday parties are all about the parents celebrating their baby’s milestone birthday with friends and family.
-Decorate the party area in a way that conveys the importance of this event in your life.
+1st birthday party decorating ideas should decorate the party area in a way that conveys the importance of this event in your life.
 The decorations will live forever through the pictures and videos you take during the big day.

 Choose decorations that set the tone for the party.
 The decorations should tie into the theme of the party or include some of your baby’s favorite things.
 For example, use decorations that depict your child’s favorite character if that’s your party theme.
 Framed posters, stuffed animals, party hats, paper plates and even your baby’s outfit can display images of the character.
 Balloons, streamers, napkins and table cloths can tie into the theme if you use colors that are typically associated with the characters.